IMPRINT & DATA PRIVACY

 Our newsletters sent with SendinBlue enable us to analyze the behavior of newsletter recipients.
 Here, inter alia It analyzes how many recipients have opened the newsletter message and how often which link in the newsletter was clicked.
 All links in the e-mail are so-called tracking links with which your clicks can be counted.

 If you do not want any analysis by SendinBlue, you must unsubscribe from the newsletter.
 We provide a link for this in every newsletter message.
 You can also revoke your consent at any time with effect for the future by sending an email to the address given in our legal notice.

 The data you have stored with us for the purpose of subscribing to the newsletter will be stored by us until you unsubscribe from the newsletter and will be deleted from our servers as well as from the SendinBlue servers after you unsubscribe from the newsletter.
 This does not affect data that we have stored for other purposes (e.g. e-mail addresses for the member area).

 For more information, see the data protection provisions of SendinBlue at: https://de.sendinblue.com/legal/privacypolicy/.

 Contact form (incl.
 Member Signup for PAN Branches)

 If you contact us with questions of any kind by e-mail or contact form, give us your voluntary consent for the purpose of contacting us.
 A valid email address is required for this.
 This is used to assign the request and then answer it.
 The specification of further data is optional.

-The information you provide will be stored for the purpose of processing the request and for possible follow-up questions.
+The information (incl. any possible attachements) you provide will be stored for the purpose of processing the request (or membership application) and for possible follow-up questions.

 Healthcare Professional Map and List